 Please don't attempt to circumvent our restrictions on anonymous hosting by using fake contact information.
 Sooner or later we'll figure it out and terminate your membership.
 And, since you gave us fake information, we won't even be able to give you a refund.

 Not directly.
 We are a shared hosting provider.
-The credit card issuers impose security requirements on the acceptance of credit cards that prevent you from accepting or storing credit card information on any shared server unless very specific criteria ("PCI DSS requirement A.1") exist and have been audited.
-We have not been audited for compliance, as it is our opinion that the criteria can only be met by VPS-type services, which we are not.
+Credit card issuers impose security requirements on accepting credit cards that prevent you from requesting or storing credit card information on any shared server unless very specific criteria ("PCI DSS requirement A.1") exist and have been audited.
+It is our opinion that the criteria as written require VPS-type services, which we are not.

-Therefore in order to accept credit cards and most other payments, you will need to use a third-party secure checkout service.
-Examples that are known to work include Stripe, Authorize.Net and PayPal.
+Therefore to accept credit cards and most other payments, you will need to use a third-party secure checkout service.
+The most common services all work with our service, and we don't have any particular recommendations.

 These sites will be abused within minutes of discovery, and discovery is pretty much automated.
 It saves time to say "no" up front rather than wait and shut it down after a problem.